Shaved Zucchini Salad with Parmesan, Castelvetrano Olives, and Pine NutsCourse: SALADSDifficulty: Easy

-If your neighbor just dropped off a grocery bag full of zucchini, then this recipe is for you because it calls for 1 medium zucchini per serving.
+If your neighbor just dropped off a grocery bag full of zucchini, then this recipe is for you because each serving size requires 1 whole medium zucchini!
 In this recipe, the zucchini gets salted and drained to draw out its moisture, which causes it to shrink significantly.
 Drawing out the zucchini’s moisture also ensures that this salad doesn’t become a watery mess, like so many other raw zucchini salads I’ve tried.

-Using a mandolin slicer, on the thinnest setting, shave zucchini into oval shaped slices and place in a large colander.
+- Using a mandoline slicer, on the thinnest setting, shave zucchini into oval shaped slices and place in a large colander.
 Toss zucchini with 2 tsp Kosher salt, making sure to separate zucchini slices with your hands and rub salt lightly into slices.
 Try to coat as much of the zucchini surface area as possible with the salt.
 Set colander into a large bowl.
 Let zucchini drain for about an hour.
 THIS STEP IS VITAL as it ensures that your zucchini salad won’t get watery as it sits.

 - Once zucchini have drained for an hour, pat them dry lightly with a few paper towels and place in a large bowl.
-Add dressing, pine nuts, and olives to bowl, and toss to combine.
+Add your desired amount of dressing, pine nuts, and olives to bowl, and toss to combine.
 Add shaved Parmesan to bowl, and toss gently to combine.
 Plate salad and top with more Parmesan, if desired.